perracodex/ktask/README.md

     {
       "target": "person_1_email",
       "name": "person_name_1",
-      "language": "es"
+      "language": "en-us"
     },
     {
-      "target": "person_2_email",
+      "target": "person_1_email",
-      "name": "person_name_2",
+      "name": "person_name_1",
-      "language": "fr"
+      "language": "es"
     }
   ]
 }
 ```

-* The system will automatically use the appropriate template based on the specified language.
+* The system will automatically use the appropriate template based on the specified language or locale.

-  These templates should be stored in the project's root directory under the [public_templates](./public_templates) folder.
+* Templates must be stored in the project's root directory under the [public_templates](./public_templates) folder.

 * If a language-specific template is not found, the notification will not be sent until the template is provided.